SceneFake: An Initial Dataset and Benchmarks for Scene Fake Audio Detection: Initial Benchmarking Experiments

 \subsection{Performance of Speech Enhancement models}

-The scene manipulated audio is tampered using speech enhancement technologies in this work.
+The scene manipulated audio is tampered \blackf{with} speech enhancement technologies in this work.
 We employ open source speech enhancement models to estimate an enhanced utterance by removing the original scene of a real utterance.
 A fake utterance is generated by mixing the enhanced utterance with another scene.
 We evaluate the performance of various speech enhancement models in this section.

-The traditional speech enhancement models used in this work are SSub, MMSE and Wiener, source codes of which are public available\footnote{https://github.com/fchest/traditional-speech-enhancement}.
-The neural network based models are FullSubNet\footnote{https://github.com/haoxiangsnr/fullsubnet}, WaveU-Net\footnote{https://github.com/haoxiangsnr/Wave-WaveU-Net-for-Speech-Enhancement} and GCRN\footnote{https://github.com/JupiterEthan/GCRN-complex}, which are trained using the LA and Noisy LA datasets.
-The results of all speech enhancement models on our SceneFake dataset are reported in terms of perceptual evaluation of speech quality (PESQ)~\cite{Rix2002Pesq, Changa2007Mul} and short-time objective intelligibility (STOI)~\cite{Taal2010ASO}.
+The traditional speech enhancement models used in this work are SSub, MMSE and Wiener, source codes of which are public available~\footnote{https://github.com/fchest/traditional-speech-enhancement}.
+The neural network based models are FullSubNet~\footnote{https://github.com/haoxiangsnr/fullsubnet}, WaveU-Net~\footnote{https://github.com/haoxiangsnr/Wave-WaveU-Net-for-Speech-Enhancement} and GCRN~\footnote{https://github.com/JupiterEthan/GCRN-complex}, which are trained \blackf{using clean and noisy WSJ0-SI84 datasets~\cite{Two2021Li}.} The results of all speech enhancement models on our SceneFake dataset are \blackf{reported in terms of perceptual evaluation of speech quality (PESQ)~\cite{Rix2002Pesq}} and short-time objective intelligibility (STOI)~\cite{Taal2010ASO}.
 PESQ is able to predict subjective quality of the enhanced speech in a very wide range of conditions.
 STOI is an objective intelligibility measure.
-The results of the models at different SNR\_{real} on the SceneFake dataset are showed in Table~\ref{tab:pesq-se} and Table~\ref{tab:stoi-se}. ``Avg.'' denotes the average PESQ or STOI of different models on the according sets and ``Total'' is referred as to the performance of the models at all SNR\_{real}s.
+The results of the models at different \blackf{SNR$_{fake}$} on the SceneFake dataset are showed in \blackf{Tables~\ref{tab:pesq-se} and ~\ref{tab:stoi-se}}. ``Avg.'' denotes the average PESQ or STOI of different models on the \blackf{corresponding} sets and ``Total'' \blackf{refers to} the performance of the models at all \blackf{SNR$_{fake}$}. \blackf{``BeforeSE'' denotes the results on unenhanced fake utterances, i.e., those whose scene has not been removed through speech enhancement, being mixed with new acoustic scenes.}

 For the training, development and seen test sets, the results show that the SSub model obtains the worst performance and the FullSubNet achieves the best results.
 The MMSE model outperforms the SSub model but underperforms the Wiener model.
 The results also demonstrate that all the models obtain the worst PESQ and STOI at -5dB.
 The SSub, MMSE and Wiener models achieve the best PESQ at 15dB but obtain the best STOI at 20dB.
 The FullSubNet model obtains the best PESQ and STOI both at 20dB.